Artikash/Textractor/README.md

 ## Downloads

-Releases of NextHooker can be found [here](https://github.com/Artikash/NextHooker/releases)
+Releases of Textractor can be found [here](https://github.com/Artikash/Textractor/releases)

 Previous releases of ITHVNR can be found [here](https://github.com/mireado/ITHVNR/releases).